JavierCisco/Team11/README.md

 # How to Run Project:
 # FIRST please Make sure you have Python and pygame (therefore inferring pip as well) downloaded.
 # Commands:
-sudo apt update\n
+- sudo apt update
-sudo apt install python3 python3-pip
+- sudo apt install python3 python3-pip
-pip3 install pygame
+- pip3 install pygame

 # Then open a terminal and type python3 then hit enter.
 Then use the following commands to verify the installation.
 # Commands: